tbretl/ae353-sp23/docs/reference.md

 \frac{d e(t)}{dt} \approx \frac{e(t) - e(t - \Delta t)}{\Delta t}.
 $$

 To implement the backward finite difference method with code, you need to define a variable to store the prior value $e(t - \Delta t)$ of the error, and you need to update the value of this variable at each time step.
+Again, you will have to initialize this prior error to something when starting your controller --- it is common to start with a value of zero.